6 Rights That Are Guaranteed for Every Credit Card Holder

 Your credit card issuer may report details about your credit card and your payment history to a credit bureau, also called a credit reporting agency or credit bureau.
 You have the right to view your credit report and make sure the information reported about your credit card is accurate.
 You can dispute any inaccurate information with the credit bureau or with the credit card issuer.

-Dealing With a Violation of Your Credit Card Rights
+How to Deal With a Violation of Your Credit Card Holder Rights

 You can file a complaint against a credit card issuer who violates your rights with the appropriate regulating agency.
 The Consumer Financial Protection Bureau is responsible for enforcing laws for credit card companies.
 For now, continue to send complaints about debt collectors and credit bureaus to the Federal Trade Commission.
 Several different agencies regulate credit card companies, like the National Credit Union Administration.
 You can file a complaint with these agencies also.